 - Many ice cream makers create soft ice cream.
 However, if you prefer a harder ice cream like ours above, place the soft mixture into the freezer in an airtight container for a couple of hours and allow it to harden.

 A few notes about the ingredients:

-If you have fresh strawberries, you can cut them into small pieces before mixing.
+If you have fresh strawberries, you can cut them into small pieces before mixing them.
 Some recipes call for letting the strawberries sit in sugar to macerate.
-While it might be technically correct, it’s certainly not necessarily, particularly if the strawberries were frozen and then thawed.
+While it might be technically correct, it's certainly not necessarily, particularly if the strawberries were frozen and then thawed.

-Further, if you don’t have a full three cups of strawberries on hand or you want to add more, by all means go with the flow.
-3 cups of strawberries is quite a bit of strawberrie so the fruity flavor is quite rich.
-Feel free to modify to suit your preferences.
+Further, if you don't have a full three cups of strawberries on hand or you want to add more, by all means, go with the flow.
+3 cups of strawberries are quite a bit of strawberries so the fruity flavor is quite rich.
+Feel free to modify it to suit your preferences.

 Lemon Juice: If you have fresh lemons, squeeze away.
 If you have store-bought lemon juice on hand, use what you already own.
 They will both work just fine.
 Fresh lemon juice may taste a bit fresher (and of course has less waste because there is no plastic bottle and you can compost the lemon peel), but use what you have on hand.
 One lemon is plenty to squeeze 2 tbsp of fresh lemon juice.

-Milk: Whole milk may make the ice cream a bit creamier but it’s not necessarily to make a delicious ice cream.
-The 1% milk with some heavy cream was absolutely delicous and creamy.
+Milk: Whole milk may make the ice cream a bit creamier but it's not necessary to make delicious ice cream.
+The 1% milk with some heavy cream was absolutely delicious and creamy.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.